Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: The Binding Problem Underlying Surface-level Predictions

 Next, we study the impact of inconsistency and entanglements by deliberately scaffolding targeted modifications into the model architecture.

 We begin with explicitly encouraging conceptual consistency in reversal.
 One key observation is that the well-known Joint-Embedding Predictive Architecture (JEPA)~\citep{LeCun2022}, which conducts predictions at the abstract representation space instead of raw input space, could perfectly serve this purpose \textit{if the abstract representations for prediction are at the concept level}.
 This is somewhat a ``coincidence'' since the original motivation of JEPA is to ignore unpredictable/unimportant information in the inputs, which is not related to the focus here.
-We experiment with a simple instantiation of JEPA based on in-batch contrastive learning.
-Specifically, autoregressive prediction is now done at the concept level encoded by the recognition module, where the representations of other ``activated'' concepts besides the ground truth within the same batch serve as negatives for standard contrastive loss (more details in Appendix~\ref{app:jepa}).
+We experiment with a simple instantiation of JEPA based on in-batch contrastive learning, illustrated in Figure~\ref{fig:jepa_illus}.
+Here, autoregressive prediction is done at the concept level encoded by the recognition module, where the representations of other ``activated'' concepts within the same batch (besides the ground truth) serve as negatives for the standard InfoNCE contrastive loss~\citep{oord2019representationlearningcontrastivepredictive} (additional details in Appendix~\ref{app:jepa}).
 We evaluate the quality of learned representations by comparing the predicted state against representations of all concepts.
 We experiment with different configurations of the model in terms of the depth of the recognition module (\textbf{\#Rec}) and the depth of the semantic module (\textbf{\#Sem}), the semantic processing component on top of the recognition module.